 Duane Hollis brings you the finest in Heavy Metal, Hard Rock and Punk.
 Warning: This show is not for the faint of heart.
 Crank it up!
 Duane is a semi-native Tucsonan who has been in the music scene since the early 80s, playing bass guitar and co-writing in metal bands such as Emerald, Sage Meridian, and Imperium.
 He moved on to his long-time band Greyhound Soul in the early 90s and later joined up with Rich Hopkins and Luminarios, Creosote and a plethora of other projects.
 His first “real” record, Deep Purple’s “Machine Head,” was the start of all things heavy!
 Like and follow Monday Night Metal Block on Facebook!

 Have a seat by the hearth on Thursday nights from 9 PM to 11 PM and meet Eldar, caretaker of the Oaktown Tavern and host of the European folk metal show.
 Eldar enjoys drinking mead from a horn and telling tales of days long past.
 Listen here for blasting tunes and epic anthems of heroic deeds.

 It’s… it’s… It’s… It’s After Hours with FRANK!Powers… Your BFF — Your Best FRANK!
 Forever — and he is always trying to make Tucson better.
-Listen to Frank play lots of fun cartoon party music and hang out with local artists, makers, movers, and shakers from 11 to 1am AFTER HOURS every Saturday Night. #TootTootTucson
+Listen to Frank play lots of fun cartoon party music and hang out with local artists, makers, movers, and shakers from 9-11pm LAUGHTER HOURS WITH FRANK POWERS every Saturday Night. #TootTootTucson